RaimondiD/LBF_ADABF_experiment/README.md

  - `[start,end,"range"]` ->  all the integer from start to end ([1,4,"range"] -> 1,2,3,4)
  - `[start,end,n_el]` -> try n_el elements in the log space form 10^(start) to 10^(end) ([-3,1,5] -> 10e-3, 10e-2, 10e-1, 10e0.
 10e1)

 **Input arguments**:
 - `--data_path`: a csv file includes the items and labels;
 - `--size_of_filter`: size of the entire structure (classifier + filter);
 - `--classifier_list`: list of classifier that will be used in the learned filter (RF -> random forest, SVM -> linear support vector machine, FFNN -> multi-strate perceptron).
+- `--nfoldCV` : number of fold used in CV; default is 5.
 - `--force_train`: force training of all classifiers specified in classifier list. if the argument isn't provided only classifier without a saved model and score are trained.
 - `--type_filter` : specify the type of filter (learned bloom filter, sandwiched learned bloom filter o Ada-BF).
 - (for LBF and SLBF) `--thresholds_q`: for these types of filters, the thresholds to be tested correspond to the q-order quantiles of the dataset used for training the filter, the one that generates the structure with the lowest number of false positives is chosen.
 This argument specifies the order q of the quantiles.
 For example, if thresholds_q is set to 10, all quantiles of order 10 will be tested as thresholds.